linuxforphp/linuxforphp-docs/docs/advanced_features.rst

 * PostgreSQL ('--pgsql')
 * PHP FPM ('--phpfpm')

-.. note:: These optional switches can be combined and that the default behavior of the 'lfphp' command is to start all services when no options are given.
+.. note:: These optional switches can be combined and that the default behavior of the ``lfphp`` command is to start all services when no options are given.

-.. note:: It is possible to get up to date help in using this command by entering the command 'lfphp --help' or 'lfphp -h'.
+.. note:: It is possible to get up to date help in using this command by entering the command ``lfphp --help`` or ``lfphp -h``.

 .. index:: Packages - installation